 This eclectic second-hand shop is home to a revolving collection of art.
 377 Pine St, (802) 540-0107, M, W-Th, 10-5; Fri-Sat, 10-9; Sun, 11-3.

 Aaron Stein’s license plate artwork: map sculptures, shadow boxes, photo frames, wine racks, cuffs, house trailers, lamps and ornaments all created out of recycled license plates from all 50 states.
 266 Pine St (Soda Plant), (802) 355-4091.
 Open during First Friday Art and by appt.

 Two working studios featuring abstract, eclectic, and sometimes chaotic original paint work by Franky D, who started painting for the first time in 2016 with no formal art training.
 His work is passionate, gritty, and imperfect much like life itself.
 266 Pine St (Soda Plant), (802) 355-3502.
 Open Thurs-Sat, Noon-5 and by appointment.

 Meet Emily Anderson and learn how she uses the drawing of fairies to inspire imagination and encourage positivity so life’s challenges can be met with light-hearted energy.
 During First Friday Art, Anderson will present multiple performances of a Crankic Show called “Accomplishing Big Things” that features the “Fairy of the Day” app.
-4a Howard St (3rd Fl, next to Sharon Webster), (802) 238-4540, Open for First Friday Art & by appointment.
+4a Howard St (3rd Fl, next to Sharon Webster), (802) 238-4540, Open for First Friday Art and by appointment.

 A working studio of creative artists from painters to potters who produce, display, and sell their artwork in the studio.
 During First Friday Art, visit and hang out in the funky, cozy studio for friendly conversation, artwork, and light snacks.
 4a Howard St, A-8, (802) 355-3502.
 Open for First Friday and by appt.